wfunk-lumeris/Covid/README.md

 The results are also available as a table [here](https://github.com/Lumeris-Health/Covid/blob/master/rocTable.csv).

 The performance of our model is relatively strong.
-As a check we compared the performance of our model to one built from data published in that Lancet article mentioned [above](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(20)30566-3/fulltext).
-These are the performance statistics for that model to predict hospitalizations:
+As a check on ourselves and to ascertain whether we were adding value if we released our model, we compared the performance of our model to one built from the criteria published in that Lancet article mentioned.
+To be clear, and to emphasize, we created a model using just the variables listed in that article, which we refer to as the "Challenger Model", and it was **not** the case that the authors of the article published a model.
+With this as context, these are the performance statistics for the Challenger Model to predict hospitalizations:

  | Characteristic | Top 1% Sensitivity  | Top 1% PPV  | Top 5% Sensitivity | Top 5% PPV
 | :-------------: |:-------------:|:-------------:|:-------------:|:-------------:|
 | 0.732 |     0.058 | 0.047 | 0.202 | 0.032 |

-We performed a good faith effort to apply that model in the best way possible, but nevertheless in comparing the performance between those two models, our model outpeformed the comparator model by a considerable amount.
+In comparing the performance between our model and the Challenger Model, our model outpeformed the comparator model by a considerable amount.
 This table shows the percent outperformance between our model and the one published in The Lancet:

 | Characteristic | Top 1% Sensitivity  | Top 1% PPV  | Top 5% Sensitivity | Top 5% PPV
 | :-------------: |:-------------:|:-------------:|:-------------:|:-------------:|